john9francis/G4-Brems/README.md

 # Measurements
 - Electron energies = 6 MeV or 10 MeV based on the equation $U (V) = E_{electron} (eV)$ [1](#sources) In other words, a 6 MV beam of a linac would produce 6 MeV electrons.
 - Electron beam width: 1 mm [2](#sources)
+- Electron speed: close to the speed of light
+- From target to detector: ?

 # Sources